You may have noticed that I haven’t been spending much time around here.

-I’m reading She’s Not Here: A Life in Two Genders by Jennifer Finley Boylan who was once James Boylan, a novelist and professor at Colby.
-She was so successful as a man, with two young sons, a loving marriage, a good income, a novel that was optioned for movie rights, Richard Russo his best friend.
+She was so seemingly successful as a man, with two young sons, a loving marriage, a good income, a novel that was optioned for movie rights, Richard Russo his best friend.

 And she was also so dark and secretive and unhappy, feeling like a fraud, feeling like a failure.